eclipse-wakaama/wakaama/README.md

 - WAKAAMA_CLIENT_LWM2M_V_1_0: Restrict the client code to use LwM2M version 1.0

 Please note: LwM2M version 1.0 is only supported by clients, while servers are backward compatible.

+### CoaP Settings

+- WAKAAMA_RAW_BLOCK1_REQUESTS For low memory client devices where it is not possible to keep a large post or put request in memory to be parsed (typically a firmware write).
+  This option enable each unprocessed block 1 payload to be passed to the application, typically to be stored to a flash memory.
+- WAKAAMA_COAP_DEFAULT_BLOCK_SIZE CoAP block size used by CoAP layer when performing block-wise transfers.
+Possible values: 16, 32, 64, 128, 256, 512 and 1024.
+Defaults to 1024.

 ### Logging